 Indeed you are a fan of Sennheiser, and that’s why you want to purchase a pair of Sennheiser HD280Pro headphones.
 Right?

-You may hear that Sennheiser HD280 Pro comes again with a new model.
+You may have heard that Sennheiser has come out again with a new model the HD280 Pro.
 They launched the same HD280 Pro with a few changes.

 If you are looking forward to getting the new model, you must know the details about this headphone.